 Keep budgets and lists of expenses in a safe place for future treasurers to reference them for the allocation process.
-You will find a sample budget form in the Forms section of this handbook (page 33).
+A sample budget can be found on the Doane University website: Student Organization Toolkit.

 Keep receipts

 You must provide these to the Student Congress and Doane Business Office in order to receive reimbursement through a check request.
 You can find the appropriate check request forms in the Student Affairs Office in Perry Campus Center or in the Business Office located in Padour Walker.